About Father Maurice

 Reverend Maurice J. Nutt, C.Ss.R., D.Min.

-Additionally, Father Nutt served as Pastor of St. Alphonsus Liguori “Rock” Church (1993-2002) in St. Louis, Missouri and Holy Names of Jesus and Mary Church (2005-2011) in Memphis, Tennessee.
-From 2011-2014 he was a full-time preaching evangelist as a member of the Redemptorist Mission Preaching Team based in Chicago, IL.
-He was appointed Director of the Institute for Black Catholic Studies at Xavier University of Louisiana in New Orleans where he also taught theology and preaching courses from 2014-2017.
-He is Convener of the Black Catholic Theological Symposium, a national interdisciplinary association of Black Catholic scholars from the United States, Africa and the Caribbean.
-Father Nutt is a Consultor on the Extraordinary Provincial Council of the Redemptorists – Denver Province.
-Currently, Father Nutt is preaching missions, revivals and retreats as a Redemptorist missionary.
-He was appointed by Bishop Joseph Kopacz of the Diocese of Jackson as the Diocesan Liaison to the cause for canonization of Sister Thea Bowman.
+Additionally, Father Nutt served as Pastor of St. Alphonsus Liguori “Rock” Catholic Church (1993-2002) in St. Louis, Missouri and Holy Names of Jesus and Mary Catholic Church (2005-2011) in Memphis, Tennessee.
+From 2011-2014 he was a full-time preaching missionary as a member of the Redemptorist Mission Preaching Team based in Chicago, IL.
+He was appointed Director of the Institute for Black Catholic Studies at Xavier University of Louisiana in New Orleans from 2014-2017.
+He is currently the Convener of the Black Catholic Theological Symposium, a national interdisciplinary association of Black Catholic scholars from the United States, Africa and the Caribbean.
+In 2018 Father Nutt was elected as a Consultor on the Extraordinary Provincial Council of the Redemptorists – Denver Province.
+Also, in 2018 he was appointed by Bishop Joseph Kopacz of the Diocese of Jackson to assist in the cause for canonization of Sister Thea Bowman.